Skip to content

 The four Courthouses can also be individually rented and used as you wish.
 Actually, you can privatize the entire building for a wedding.

-For example, the courthouse would be a great place for the bride (plus the bridal party) and the groom to get ready, or for the same family and wedding party pictures.
-Check the landmark center reviews, this center is known for their professionalism, responsiveness and flexibility.
-If you are planning a small or a large wedding (or elegant events) in Minneapolis or St Paul, this is definitely a place to consider!
+For example, the courthouse would be a great place for the bride (plus the bridal party) and the groom to get ready, or for the family and wedding party pictures.
+Check the Landmark Center reviews; this center is known for their professionalism, responsiveness and flexibility.
+If you are planning a small or a large wedding (or elegant events) in Minneapolis or St. Paul, this is definitely a place to consider!

-Check out the beautiful Atrium; picture you on your wedding day getting married in this gorgeous event room.
-After a beautiful ritual, you could enjoy the cocktail with your guests, or if you have time to escape in a nearby park for more photos, you could also stay in this beautiful location and we would use your favorite spots.
+Check out the beautiful Atrium; picture yourself on your wedding day getting married in this gorgeous event room.
+After a beautiful ritual, you could enjoy the cocktail with your guests, or if you have time to escape to a nearby park for more photos, you could also stay in this beautiful location and we would use your favorite spots.

-After the dinner, you would dance in the middle of the Musser with your friends.
+After dinner, you would dance in the middle of the Musser with your friends.
 While some guests would dance too, other friends would drink champagne on several open hallway levels.
-This day would be a one-lifetime event!
+This day would be a once-in-a-lifetime event!

 Finally, you could easily organize a grand exit, like the final point to the party.

-As most of the venues, they have some favorite caterers they work with for years and that guarantees a good quality service.
+As with most venues, they have some favorite caterers they work with for years and that guarantees a good quality service.

-It’s a Public Space.
+It’s a public space.
 It means they are LGBT friendly with your wedding and your engagement session in Minnesota.
-But given their main mission is to protect Minnesota’s history and legacy, you might face a limited flexibility if you want to go out of the lines.
+But given their main mission is to protect Minnesota’s history and legacy, you might face limited flexibility if you want to go outside the lines.

 Also, make sure that all the rules fit your wishes.